Elephants on green field

 Janakpur: A City of Love and Art

 Janakpur, in the Dhanusha District, the birthplace of Sita, is a vibrant hub of Mithila culture and spirituality that seamlessly blends religious devotion with artistic brilliance.
-As Nepal promotes its cultural heritage, Janakpur’s Mithila art, festivals, and Hindu rituals takes a center stage.
+As Nepal promotes its cultural heritage, Janakpur’s Mithila art, festivals, and Hindu rituals take center stage.

-Janaki Mandir: A grand architectural marvel blending Hindu and Mughal-style temple dedicated to Sita, design with rich cultural and religious significance, making it a must-visit destination in the Terai region.
+• Janaki Mandir: A grand architectural Hindu temple dedicated to Sita, designed with rich cultural and religious significance, making it a must-visit destination in the Terai region.

 A Vibrant Melting Pot of Traditions